-A: For most of the checks written to two or more people, it’s important to look at what the check writer put down on the “Pay to the order of” line.
+A: Based on 2016 tax rulings, it’s important to look at what the check writer put down on the “Pay to the order of” line.

 Difference between “and” and “or”

 If the check states that the funds are paid to either party, then either one of the two payees named on the check can deposit the funds into their individual bank accounts.

 If the check states that the funds are paid to you and another party, then the check deposit could become much more of a hassle if you do not have a joint bank account with the other party.